santino79/assemble-eleventy-excellent/src/posts/should-i-feel-nervous-that-the-data-world-is-changing.md

 The brief excerpt of my life above covers about a 5 year period between 1997 and 2002.
 The pace of change even then was frightening in how quickly things moved on.

-Between then and early 2007 when I started working as a data analyst at my current employer, things moved on even further.
+Between then and early 2007 when I started working as a data analyst at The Bank, things moved on even further.
 They didn&#8217;t slow down, they accelerated and continue to do so.
 There is no getting away from that.

 If I had panicked about an unknowable future at any of those stages and jumped onto every new platform, technology or programming language that put itself in front of me I would be no further on than I am now.